almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 #### FLAME-specific parameters

 **pre_dame**: bool, integer, optional (default=False)
 This will allow a user to run the Hybrid-FLAME-DAME algorithm.
 If an integer n is provided, then after n iterations of FLAME, the algorithm will switch to DAME.
-If the user enters 'True', then one iteration of FLAME will happen before switching to DAME.

 **C**: float, optional (default=0.1)